ENVIRONMENTAL LAW AND POLICY

 Concerns about the quality of both groundwater and surface water have intensified and both state and federal protection of those sources have expanded.
 Existing wastewater permits are constantly scrutinized and new wastewater permits are becoming more difficult to obtain.
 Current water quality standards are more rigid and difficult to satisfy.

-The attorneys at Booth, Ahrens and Werkenthin, P.C. have the knowledge and technical experience needed to counsel, aid, and defend clients involved in all matters associated with water quality issues.
+The attorneys at Booth & Associates, P.C. have the knowledge and technical experience needed to counsel, aid, and defend clients involved in all matters associated with water quality issues.
 The Firm has experience in assisting clients in obtaining or protesting Texas Pollutant Discharge Elimination System (TPDES) and Section 404 permits.
 The Firm has extensive knowledge of the Clean Water Act and associated state Water Quality Standards and is active in the development and implementation of Texas’s water quality regulations, standards, and laws.
 If needed, the Firm has the litigation and technical experience to effectively handle complex water quality cases in administrative, state, or federal court, and can assist clients to negotiate resolutions to conflicts before litigation becomes necessary.

 Waste, Recycling, Materials Management